-Annex 2 - Actuarial Statement for 2021-2022
+Annex 2 - Actuarial Statement for 2022-2023

-Orkney Islands Council Pension Fund (the Fund)
+Orkney Islands Council Pension Fund ("the Fund") Actuarial Statement for 2022/23

 This statement has been prepared in accordance with Regulation 55(1)(d) of the Local Government Pension Scheme (Scotland) Regulations 2018.
 It has been prepared at the request of the Administering Authority of the Fund for the purpose of complying with the aforementioned regulation.